googlecloudsecurity/agentic-soc-workshop/docs/s1c2-gemini-secops.md

 > you are following a known thread into a new log source.
 The explicit time
 > range matters — without it, Gemini's default 24-hour window may miss the
 > events entirely depending on when they were ingested.
+>
+> If Gemini comes back empty, drop the field name and just ask for
+> Salesforce events involving `149.50.97.144`.
+Naming a field constrains the
+> query Gemini builds, and this is exactly the situation where that
+> constraint can work against you.

 **What you should see:**